padakuro/archlinux-pkgbuilds/archzfs-git/README.md

 General
 ```
-./build.sh KERNEL_VARIANT KERNEL_VERSION KERNEL_REVISION
+./build.sh KERNEL_VARIANT
 ```

 Example for [ck-nehalem](http://repo-ck.com/) kernel (linux-ck-nehalem=3.10.4-1)
 ```
-./build.sh "-ck-nehalem" "3.10.4" 1
+./build.sh "-ck-nehalem"
 ```

 Example for building for the ArchLinux core kernel (linux=3.10.3-3)
 ```
-./build.sh "" "3.10.3" 3
+./build.sh
 ```

-It is not possible to cross-build for different kernels!
+It is not possible to cross-build for different installed kernels!
 The kernel that is booted is the target!